mheerwaarden/CMPEventDemo/README.md

 This is a demo of a Compose Multiplatform app.
 The project is created by the [Kotlin Multiplatform Wizard](https://kmp.jetbrains.com/) and targeting Android, iOS, Web and Desktop (Windows, MacOS, Linux).

+## Installing the released versions
+* Android (app): Download the .apk-file on your device, allow install and trust the developer.
+* MacOS (desktop): Download the .dmg-file on your device and drop it into the application folder.
+* Linux (desktop): Download the .deb-file on your device and install it through your app manager or running `sudo dpkg -i PACKAGE.NAME_VERSION.deb` in a terminal.
+For uninstall, run `sudo dpkg -r PACKAGE.NAME`.
+* WasmJs (web): Download the .wasmJs.zip-file on your device and extract it.
+Make sure you have python on your system, otherwise install it from [python.org](https://www.python.org/downloads/).
+In a terminal, change to the folder where you extracted the zip-file and run `python3 -m http.server 8080`.
+Open a browser and navigate to `http://localhost:8080`.

+## Project structure
 * `/composeApp` is for code that will be shared across the Compose Multiplatform applications.
   It contains several subfolders:
   - `commonMain` is for code that’s common for all targets.